3. How does the Competition Act benefit consumers?

 iii.
 Anti-competitive mergers.

-Agreements which prevent, distort or restrict competition in the market are prohibited under the Order, regardless of whether the agreements are reached formally or informally.
+Agreements which prevent, distort or restrict competition in the market are prohibited under the Act, regardless of whether the agreements are reached formally or informally.
 Anti-competitive agreements between competitors are also known as cartels.
 Businesses should not engage in any of the following hard core cartel conducts:

 Bid rigging (tender collusion)